 To start on a firm footing with your selected recruitment agency, make sure your department has a deep understanding of the people and positions you are looking to hire.
 This will ensure your collaboration with the agency will be as fruitful and efficient as possible.

 Answer these questions as a team to make sure you don't miss anyone's requirements.

 Once you have your list of challenges and pain points, use a prioritization matrix to rank the importance of each.
 The resulting list can be your criteria when comparing prospective agencies.
 By getting this process done as a team, you're already ensuring that the agency you end up working with will positively affect your whole company.

 Not all recruitment agencies are made equal.
-They all have their strengths and weaknesses, and you need to make sure to chose the open who's strengths play well to your hiring needs.
+They all have their strengths and weaknesses, and you need to make sure to choose the open who's strengths play well to your hiring needs.
 For instance, if you need to hire a developer or software engineer, hire an recruitment agency that focuses solely on placing tech talent, don't opt for a general staffing firm to get it done.

 When you hire a niche recruitment agency, you can be assured that they know their talent segment inside and out and will waste no time getting acquainted with the technologies and requirements outlined in a job description for a technical role.
 Hiring in tech is too competitive and complex to offer as an add on service to general recruitment services.

 Instead, look for what's called a Niche agency - these will specialize in a particular industry or job type (e.g. IT roles, sales, executive, construction).
 Expertise is the core value they bring to their clients.
 The kind of agencies you want to hire will have substantial networks, strong reputations in the industry they recruit for and field knowledge of the role-specific hiring challenges.